ophian/styx/README.markdown

 ## Support

-The website contains helpful [documentation](https://ophian.github.io/hc/) that might answer your questions.
+The website contains helpful [documentation](https://ophian.github.io/hc/en/) that might answer your questions.

-Please visit [the forums](https://github.com/ophian/styx/discussions) for additional questions and discussions.
-Having trouble or found a bug you can also [file an issue](https://github.com/ophian/styx).
+Please visit [the "forum"](https://github.com/ophian/styx/discussions) for additional questions and discussions.
+Having trouble or found a bug you can also [file an issue](https://github.com/ophian/styx/issues).

 ## Development

 Serendipity Styx is developed by Ian Styx.
-Serendipity has alway focused staying backwards compatible.
-Though major versions do cut with elder requirements and shifts to use the better defaults of today.
+Serendipity has always focused staying backwards compatible.
+Though major versions do cut with elder requirements and shift to use the better defaults of today.
 If you want to contribute changes, you can send in a pull request and we will work with you to bring the changes into the software if possible.
-After enough trust we might offer quick team memberships.
+After enough trust supporting contributions we might offer quick team memberships.

 If you want to request features, you can open a thread [in the GitHub discussion channel](https://github.com/ophian/styx/discussions).
 Much of the development of Serendipity is user driven, feature requests are welcome.